config.h must be installed

 (Workaround by Daniel Foote)

-#2 Updated by Andreas Huggel almost 13 years ago
+#2 Updated by Andreas Huggel about 13 years ago

 In addition, defines should have a library specific prefix, like e.g., EXV_HAVE_CONFIG_H